babel/website/docs/parser.md

 - `pipelineOperator`:

-  - `proposal` (required, accepted values: `minimal`, `fsharp`, `hack`, ~~`smart`~~ (deprecated)) There are four different proposals for the pipeline operator.
+  - `proposal` (required, accepted values: `minimal`, `fsharp`, `hack`, ~~`smart`~~ (deprecated)) There are several different proposals for the pipeline operator.
     This option chooses which proposal to use.
     See [plugin-proposal-pipeline-operator](/docs/en/babel-plugin-proposal-pipeline-operator)
     for more information, including a table comparing their behavior.